How Popular Is Anime? 2016 Industry Report Indicates Some Interesting Trends

-Anime industry may seemingly have a very niche audience, however, Japanese anime fans has a substantial fan base not just in the country it is produced, but also across the globe.
+The anime industry may seemingly have a very niche audience.
+However, Japanese anime fans have a substantial fan base not just in the country it is produced, but also across the globe.
 A recently published report about anime industry’s growth has some interesting insights into the mystical world of superheroes, dragons, fairies, giants, strange crime bosses, curses, among other fascinating otherworldly artifacts.

 A report compiled by the Association of Japanese Animators, with input from a variety of researchers, journalists, and industry insiders, has revealed several fascinating aspects about the anime industry.
 If the industry appears to have grown substantially in the last year, that’s because it has.
 Statistics indicate the anime industry managed to swell its revenue by close to $2 billion in 2016.
 Interestingly, the 200 billion Yen growth has been quite consistent for the past three years.

 Currently, the anime industry may not be one of the most financially lucrative, but it is rising steadily.
 Collectively, publishers, developers, animators, and other creative artists and agencies are responsible for generating close to $16 billion annually.
 Interestingly, the industry has been fairly consistent in the all various mediums in which it is distributed.
-Anime is usually distributed TV, movies, videos, music, as well as pachinko machines.
+Anime is usually distributed through TV, movies, videos, music, as well as pachinko machines.
 The report indicates that all these subsectors are growing at equal pace.

 Probably the most popular anime this season.
 Can’t wait what the final outcome will be next week???????????? pic.twitter.com/nMS1bp9VG0